NativeScript/docs/content/guide/updating-an-app.md

 #### Building the iOS runtime

-Follow the instructions on setting up the dependencies for building the [ios runtime](https://github.com/NativeScript/ns-v8ios-runtime) in the repository README and then run `grunt package`.
+Follow the instructions on setting up the dependencies for building the [ios runtime](https://github.com/NativeScript/ns-v8ios-runtime) in the repo.

 The @nativescript/ios-x.x.x.tgx package will be generated in the dist folder.